In the winter of 1851, in a small, wind-battered village in the north of the Netherlands, a fifteen-year-old boy lay in bed, waiting for the end.

 He decided to paint his way out.

-To understand the explosion of light and color that defines the work of Lawrence Alma Tadema, you must first understand the darkness he came from.
+To understand the explosion of light and color that defines Lawrence Alma Tadema, you have to look back at the quiet gray of where he started.

 He was born in Dronryp, a village in Friesland.
-It is a land of flat horizons, endless gray skies, and damp green fields.
-It is a place where the sun is a rare visitor.
+It is a land of flat horizons and endless gray skies, where the damp green fields seem to soak into everything.
+It is a place where the sun is a rare, cherished visitor, and the wind is a constant companion.

 Then came the blood.